gaspachoo/EEG2Video/README.md

     Script: `EEG2Video/extract_gif.py`

 ## 2. EEG Feature Encoding ($\approx$ 2 weeks)

+### Purpose :

-**Purpose** : We use a GLMNet which uses a ShallowNet on raw EEGs, and a MLP on DE/PSD features to extract features from EEGs.
+We use a GLMNet which uses a ShallowNet on raw EEGs, and a MLP on DE/PSD features to extract features from EEGs.

 One layer in Shallownet is modified compared to original : AvgPool2d -> AdaptiveAvgPool2d

 Models path : `Gaspard/GLMNet/models.py`

-- Training :
+### Training :

 We use 2s raw EEGs and 1s windows for DE/PSD features.

 Script : `Gaspard/GLMNet/train_glmnet.py`

-- Inference :
+### Inference :

 We generate EEgs embeddings from train GLMNet.

 We use 2s raw EEGs and 500ms windows for DE/PSD features.

 Script : `Gaspard/GLMNet/inference_glmnet.py`

-## 3. Align Video Latents with EEG embeddings (Seq2Seq Transformer) ($\approx$ 1 week)
+## 3. Seq2Seq Transformer ($\approx$ 1 week)

+### Purpose :

+We align EEG embeddings with videos

+The model is just a rewriting of original model : `Gaspard/Seq2Seq/models/transformer.py`

+### Training :

 #### 1. Generate latents from pretrained VAE:

-**Purpose** : Use a pre-trained VAE to convert GIFs into latents

 - A pre-trained VAE is used to convert 6-frame video GIFs (shape [n_frames, sample_f, height, width] = [6, 3, 288, 512]) into latent tensors [n_frames, d1, d2, d3] = [6, 4, 36, 64] where d1, d2, d3 are due to VAE model.